devshelpdevs/devshelpdevs_webapp/README.md

     - For hotfix use => "hotfix/your_username/hotfix-name"

 5. Then you can start coding.
-6. When done, always first pull the latest changes and updates from the repository using ` git pull origin` .
+6. When done, always first pull the latest changes and updates from the repository using ` git pull origin dev` .
 7. Stage your all changes using `git add .`.
-8. Commit your changes using `git commit -m "reasonable commit message`.
+8. Commit your changes using `git commit -m "your commit message`.
-9. Push your code to github using `git push -u origin "your new branch name"`.
+9. Push your code to github using `git push -u origin "your_new_branch_name"`.
 10. Make a pull request on github.

+### To run this project

+RUN: `yarn run dev`

+Then visit http://localhost:3000 to see it live.